 There had – and the results were pretty intriguing.

-The short answer to the question of whether you should write ‘Sent from my iPhone’ is: yes, you should.
-Or, at least, you should indicate that you’re sending the message from some sort of mobile device.
+The short answer to whether you should write ‘Sent from my iPhone’ is yes.
+Or, at least, you should indicate that you’re sending the message from a mobile device.

 The research area is called uncertainty reduction theory (URT).
-It’s far from a new idea: it was first formulated by social scientists back in 1975.
-Yet, unless you’re an academic yourself, I doubt you will have heard of it.
-Certainly, I’ve yet to find it in any book on communication aimed at business or the general public.
+It’s far from a new idea: it was first formulated by social scientists in 1975.
+Yet, unless you’re an academic, I doubt you will have heard of it.
+Indeed, I’ve yet to find it in any book on communication aimed at business or the general public.
 (I’m working on a fix for that.)

-This is such an established idea among academics that dozens of them have expanded on or qualified it (for example, to apply it beyond just initial interactions).
+This is such an established idea among academics that dozens have expanded on or qualified it (for example, to apply it beyond initial interactions).
 But the core concept remains firm.